Correct-Syntax/correct-syntax.github.io/content/about.md

 Combining my passion for photography and filmmaking with my technical skills, since mid-2022, I've been working on [Velocity Lapse](https://velocitylapse.com), an Android app to create time-lapses.

-Creating things, collaborating with others, and learning new technologies motivate me to create and contribute to open-source projects, including [Gimel Studio](https://gimelstudio.com), [SteadyCMS](https://steadycms.com), [Bibleside](https://bibleside.com), [Bible Notify](https://biblenotify.github.io), and [Flameshot](https://flameshot.org).
+Creating things, collaborating with others, and learning new technologies motivate me to create and contribute to open-source projects, including [Gimel Studio](https://gimelstudio.com), [Bibleside](https://bibleside.com), and [Bible Notify](https://biblenotify.github.io).

 I'm also a part of a project to film high-quality readings of the Psalms in nature, called [The Psalms 23 Project](https://psalms23project.com).